Adrienne Cowan is a metal musician, primarily creating as the vocalist/composer in Seven Spires.

-In those precious few moments between musical ventures, Adrienne enjoys mountain hikes, spending time by any shore, and playing jRPGs and games with friends.
-She also likes cheesy sci-fi and vampire shows, and revels in being laughably awful at violin.
+In those cosy home moments between musical ventures, Adrienne enjoys mountain hikes, spending time by any shore, and playing JRPGs.
+She also likes cheesy sci-fi series and being laughably awful at violin.

 “A great female vocalist with amazing abilities.
 She can sing any style.”